The interview is a process where a candidate will be examined for his / her personal and professional capabilities.

-In most of job interview, the employer personally approaches the candidate about their salary expectations.
+In most of the job interviews, the employer personally approaches the candidate about their salary expectations.

 The employer expects a salary expectation from the candidate so that he/she can determine his / her value of work and abilities.

-Therefore, whenever the employer inquires about the salary expectation the candidate need to be firm with their answers.
-And that is because his / her confidence over their abilities will help the employer to find the empathy inside themselves.
+Therefore, whenever the employer inquires about the salary expectation the candidate needs to be firm with their answers.
+And that is because his / her confidence over their abilities will help the employer to find empathy inside themselves.

 9. How is your relationship with your previous company employees?